NSTA1/TrustPlan/Schedule.md

 - A **sustainable payout ratio** consistent with reinvestment and future growth.

 **Note:**
-These criteria are **guiding principles**, not mandatory sell triggers.
+These criteria are guiding principles.
-Temporary pauses or reductions in dividend growth shall not, by themselves, require disposal of an asset.
+Mandatory protections and sell triggers are defined exclusively in the **SDG20 Dividend‑Growth Integrity Clause**.

 ---